- Prep School

 - Senior School

 ICT at Birkdale is both studied as a subject in its own right and is also a valuable tool to support teaching and learning across the whole curriculum.
 The main aims of the department are simple:

 In the four years at the Prep School from Prep 1 to Prep 4 (Year 3 to Year 6) all study ICT through weekly double lessons on a half-termly basis.
 They are taught how to manage their own files and use the facilities in a safe and efficient manner.
-They are also taught the basic skills of word-processing, spreadsheets, painting and drawing, desktop publishing, presentation software, simple databases and safe and responsible use of the Internet.
+The boys are introduced to computer science through simple algorithms and coding.
+They are also taught the foundational skills of word-processing, spreadsheets, painting and drawing, desktop publishing, presentation software, simple databases and safe and responsible use of the Internet.
 These skills not only enable the boys to use computers across the curriculum but also prepare them for the Senior School where they develop the skills to a higher level.

 The boys are assessed every half term and given grades.
 Boys receive a written report on their progress at the end of Prep 3 and Prep 4 (Year 5 to Year 6).
 This is achieved by ensuring that time is spent on a one-to-one basis with each pupil as often as possible during practical periods of a lesson.
 Enthusiasm for the subject, ability to answer questions on procedure, willingness to share skills with others and confidence at using the computer are all clues as to the progress each boy is making.
 In turn, this has a direct effect on the maintenance of standards throughout Key Stage 2 and the broader curriculum at the Prep School.